-Funnel marketing is an effective strategy that helps businesses develop relationships with new customers and nurture existing ones.
+Funnel marketing is an essential part of digital marketing for tech companies that helps develop relationships with new customers and nurture existing ones.
 It’s a customer-focused approach to marketing that takes potential buyers on a journey from awareness to purchase, by targeting each stage of the buying cycle separately.

 The 4 Stages of Funnel Marketing

 Funnel marketing typically involves four stages based on the AIDA model: Awareness Interest, Decision, and Action.

 Awareness - At the awareness stage, potential customers may become aware of the product or service being marketed through various methods such as online ads, social media posts, and other forms of advertising.